 Fruit and vegetable growers subject to the Food Safety Modernization Act (FSMA) Produce Safety Rule can attend this workshop to fulfill the requirement that 'At least one supervisor from the farm must complete food safety training at least equivalent to the standardized curriculum recognized by the FDA.' (§112.22(c)).
-The workshop is also open to exempt growers and any others interested in learning about produce safety, Good Agricultural Practices (GAPs), co-management, and the FSMA Produce Safety Rule.
+All growers, including those that may be exempt from the full rule and any others interested in learning about produce safety, Good Agricultural Practices (GAPs) and the FSMA Produce Safety Rule are encouraged to attend.

 The trainers will spend approximately seven hours of instruction time to cover content contained in these seven modules:

 Requirements of the proposed FSMA Produce Safety Rule are outlined within the modules.
 There will be time for questions and discussion, so participants should come prepared to share their experiences and produce safety questions they have.

 The course will provide a foundation of Good Agricultural Practices (GAPs), FSMA Produce Safety Rule standards, and details on how to develop a farm food safety plan.
 Individuals who participate in this course are expected to gain a basic understanding of:

 Your trainers for these courses are PSA staff, MDA staff, UMN Extension staff, and trained fruit and vegetable growers.
 After attending the entire course, you will be eligible to receive a certificate from the Association of Food and Drug Officials (AFDO) that verifies you have met the requirement of section §112.22(c) (detailed above).